Decolonising the Curriculum

 Request an accessible format

-Decolonising the Curriculcum is an ongoing process that will take time and we are committed to this progress
+We recognise that decolonising is an ongoing process that will take time and sustained effort to progress.

-The Decolonise Keele Network defines decolonising the curriculum as a process of:
+The Decolonise Keele Network (2018) defined decolonising the curriculum as a process of:

 "identifying colonial systems, structures and relationships, and working to challenge those systems.
 It is not "integration" or simply the token inclusion of the intellectual achievements of non-white cultures.
 Rather, it involves a paradigm shift from a culture of exclusion and denial to the making of space for other political philosophies and knowledge systems.
 It's a culture shift to think more widely about why common knowledge is what it is, and in so doing adjusting cultural perceptions and power relations in real and significant ways."